Matthias247/rfcs/text/0000-run-to-completion-async-fn.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-The proposal adds 2 new items to Rust:
+The proposal adds 3 new items to Rust:
 - A new `Future` type, which will reside in `core::task`.
 In the remains of this document we will refer to this type as `RunToCompletionFuture`.
   This is a working name, the actual name could be different and more concise.
 - A new kind of asynchronous function which is guaranteed to run to completion.
   The type of function needs to be distinguishable from a regular async function.
-  For the further explanation we will assume a modifer `completion` will be used to distinguish this function type from a regular `async fn`.
+  For the further explanation we will assume an attribute `#[completion]` will be used to distinguish this function type from a regular `async fn`.
   However this is also a tool to present the concept.
   Any other kind of syntax could be used to disambiguate the types.
-Calling an `async completion fn` will produce a `RunToCompletionFuture`, whose associated `Output` type is the return type of the function.
+  Calling an `#[completion] async fn` will produce a `RunToCompletionFuture`, whose associated `Output` type is the return type of the function.
+  Examples for other mechanisms are:
+  - Modifiers to the `async` keyword, e.g. `async completion fn`
+  - A new keyword which depicts an async function which runs to completion, e.g.
+    `asyncc fn`.
+- A variant of `async` blocks for blocks which have run to completion semantics.
+  Those blocks will get translated into `RunToCompletionFuture`s.
+  The method to distinguish those from regular `async` blocks should follow the mechansim to distinguish `async` fns.
+In the further scope of this document therefore an `#[completion] async {}` block syntax will be used to describe a block which gets transformed into a `RunToCompletionFuture`.

 In a similar fashion as the function